Annual Program Assessment

 Assessment Guidelines

-Each undergraduate major and graduate program submits an annual assessment report documenting their work to improve student learning and student achievement.
+Each undergraduate major and graduate program submits an annual assessment report documenting their work to improve student learning and an update on student achievement goals.
 Assessment reports are submitted each spring term briefly describing the goals, evidence, and actions taken as part of the assessment process.
 These reports allow UO to track faculty assessment practices and resulting actions to make changes across the curriculum, and to report on those to our regional accreditor, the Northwest Commission on Colleges and Universities.
 Reports may include any assessment activities in your unit since your last report was submitted.

 Topical Assessment Guides